leela-zero/leela-zero/CLOUD.md

 - These instructions will create an entirely automated leela-zero autogtp VM instance thanks to a startup-script in metadata : after setting it up correctly, it will not require any operation and will install all needed packages, compile and run leela-zero with autogtp, and will produce games automatically
 - The instance uses cloud ressource, not your personal machine
 - The instance is running on a server : it will stay online independently from you (even if your computer is powered off)
-- This instance will be Preemptible : it uses cloud ressource that are not always available, causing it to be much cheaper but the instance is ephemere : after 24 hours max it cannot "live" anymore and will be terminated by preemptible use rules
+- This instance will be Preemptible : it uses cloud ressource that are not always available, causing it to be much cheaper (aka. to consume the free trial credit much slower) but the instance is ephemere : after 24 hours max it cannot "live" anymore and will be terminated by preemptible use rules
 - The Preemptiible terminations will not be a problem though, because our instance will be in a managed instance group
 - Our managed instance group will automatically create our first instance, install all needed packages on it (which takes exactly 10 minutes), then automatically reboot it and automatically starting to produce games with autogtp
 - Everytime our instance "dies" (max 24 hours because of preemptibility, or if you manually delete it), our managed instance group will automatically delete our "dead" instance and automatically recreate a new "child" preemtible instance (a new one, does not contain old data of the "parent" instance)